 Some "whites" joke that all Chinese look alike.
 One of my son's closest friends in the elementary grades showed up very unexpectedly in another city in an adult setting and perhaps because he had spent a lot of time at our house I recognized and talked to him, but I took sort of a perverse pride in my ability.
 I am not so good at picking out some Asians I know from a crowd, depending on my familiarity.
 Among Europeans we notice slight changes in skin tones, hair color, hair styles.
 As we become more familiar with our non European friends and acquaintances we learn to appreciate their unique qualities.

 Everyone holds some ideas as integral to who they are.
 "The Righteous Mind" by Jonathan Haidt made me realize prejudice still steers my thinking. http://www.therealjohndavidson.com/2013/02/the-righteous-mind.html A current prejudice I hold is that anyone who supports Donald Trump must be stupid and/or prejudiced.
+Or maybe with some vested interest.
 I am aware that some people feel "stupidity" is a charitable term used to avoid saying they are evil, a term that perhaps we hold in more contempt.

 Irshad Manji, suggests you might ask "Could you help me understand what I am